A year of music, film and dance…

 It’s the ’20s – let’s go to the movies!

 100 years after the beginning of the “roaring 20s” we’re so excited to have a lineup of silent film events which allow you to travel back in time and experience what the first cinemas were like.
 Theatre organs were built with the intention of entertaining the masses in grand picture palaces primarily for the accompaniment of silent films.

 Across five different film events – including Valentine’s and Halloween specials – we look forward to presenting a programme of what we think is an essential snapshot of 1920s cinema.
-Harold Lloyd and Buster Keaton will be sure to tear the house down with laughter, not forgetting our annual Doors Open Days Laurel & Hardy screenings.
+Charlie Chaplin and Buster Keaton will be sure to tear the house down with laughter, not forgetting our annual Doors Open Days Laurel & Hardy screenings.
 After 2019’s hugely popular and terrifying Halloween screening of The Phantom of the Opera, we look forward to presenting another of Lon Chaney’s famous classics: The Hunchback of Notre Dame (1923), an absolute thriller.
 We end the year’s screenings with the 1924 adaptation of Peter Pan which we showed two years ago and will happily show again and again: the film has enough magic and adventure to excite kids and adults alike and takes on the format of a pantomime with many opportunities for audience interaction, a perfect festive treat for all the family!